-Lynne Cherry, director of Young Voices for the Planet, is Visiting Scholar at The Benjamin Center at SUNY New Paltz where she is building cross-discipline partnerships within the SUNY New Paltz ecosystem.
-Through the residency, Lynne is guest-speaking in classes and providing workshops on developing self-efficacy in young people through the YVFP film series—documenting young climate leaders’ success stories—and its companion Civic Engagement & Democracy Curriculum.
+Lynne Cherry, director of Young Voices for the Planet, was Visiting Scholar (2019-2020) at The Benjamin Center at SUNY New Paltz, where she built cross-discipline partnerships within the SUNY New Paltz ecosystem.
+Through the residency, Lynne is guest-spoke in classes and provided workshops on developing self-efficacy in young people through the YVFP film series—documenting young climate leaders’ success stories—and its companion Civic Engagement & Democracy Curriculum.

-The Mid-Hudson Teacher Center (MHTC) is creating an online professional development course that will introduce the Young Voices for the Planet films and Civic Engagement & Democracy Curriculum to educators in NY’s Orange, Ulster and Dutchess Counties, helping them to integrate it into their classrooms.
+The Mid-Hudson Teacher Center (MHTC) created an online professional development course that introduces the Young Voices for the Planet films and Civic Engagement & Democracy Curriculum to educators in NY’s Orange, Ulster and Dutchess Counties, helping them to integrate it into their classrooms.

 The Zinn Education Project “Teach Climate Justice” offer teachers classroom-tested lessons for elementary through high school that address the climate crisis that threatens young people’s lives and puts climate science and equitable solutions front and center.
 These lessons can be used in social studies, language arts, science, and other subjects.
 The Young Voices for the Planet award-winning film, “Words Have Power” is included among these resources.